Project Director: Shelley Staples, University of Arizona

 The MACAWS website currently hosts recorded webinars that present and explain pedagogical materials in Portuguese and Russian that were created using MACAWS along with additional corpus-based language learning activities and information about our various presentations and workshops (including materials distributed there).

-➤ On May 18, 2020, a live webinar explained how these resources can be used.
+➤ In May, 2020, a live webinar explained how these resources can be used.
 Details about the webinar are here, including PPT slides and the recording.

 MACAWS was funded first by a CERCLL Faculty Fellow Research grant, and subsequently by CERCLL’s Title VI Language Resource Center grant and the University of Arizona’s College of Social and Behavioral Sciences.